ISIS-Linked Militants Besiege Philippine City

-(MARAWI, Philippines) — Army tanks packed with soldiers rolled into a southern Philippine city Thursday as gunfire and explosions rang out after militants linked to the Islamic State group torched buildings, seized more than a dozen Catholic hostages and raised the black flag of ISIS.
+(MARAWI, Philippines) — Army tanks packed with soldiers rolled into a southern Philippine city Thursday to try to restore control after ISIS-linked militants launched a violent siege that sent thousands of people fleeing for their lives and raised fears of extremists gaining traction in the country.

 At least 21 people have died in fighting that erupted late Tuesday, when the army raided the Marawi hideout of Isnilon Hapilon, who is on Washington's list of most-wanted terrorists and has a $5 million bounty on his head.

-The operation went wrong as the militants called in reinforcements and swept through the mostly Muslim city of 200,000 people.
-Hapilon's whereabouts were not clear, but there was no indication he was captured in the raid.
+But the operation quickly went wrong.
+Militants called in reinforcements and swept through the streets, torching buildings, taking a Catholic priest and his worshippers hostage and sealing off much of the city to the outside world.

+There was no immediate word on Hapilon's whereabouts, but there was no indication he had been captured.

-President Rodrigo Duterte declared martial law across the southern third of the nation — home to some 22 million people — and warned he may expand it nationwide.
+President Rodrigo Duterte declared 60 days of martial law on Tuesday across the southern third of the nation, an area that includes Marawi but extends well beyond it.
+Mindanao is home to 22 million people.

-Although much of the city is sealed off, disturbing details were trickling out.
+Even though much of the city was sealed off, disturbing details were emerging.

 Duterte said a local police chief was stopped at a militant checkpoint and beheaded.
 Military chief of staff Gen. Eduardo Ano said the militants erected Islamic State flags at several locations.

-Marawi Bishop Edwin de la Pena said the militants forced their way into the Marawi Cathedral and seized a Catholic priest, 10 worshippers and three church workers.
+And Marawi Bishop Edwin de la Pena said the militants forced their way into the Marawi Cathedral and seized a Catholic priest, 10 worshippers and three church workers.

-Martial law allows Duterte to use the armed forces to carry out arrests, searches and detentions more rapidly.
-He has repeatedly threatened to place the south, the scene of decades-long Muslim separatist uprisings, under martial law.
-But human rights groups have expressed fears that martial law powers could further embolden Duterte, whom they have accused of allowing extrajudicial killings of thousands of people in his crackdown on illegal drugs.
+Duterte has repeatedly threatened to place the south, the scene of decades-long Muslim separatist uprisings, under martial law, which allows him to use the armed forces to carry out arrest, searches and detentions more rapidly.
+But human rights groups and others have expressed fears that martial law powers could further embolden Duterte, who already has been accused of allowing extrajudicial killings of thousands of people in his crackdown on illegal drugs.

+"We are gravely concerned that the declaration of martial law in Mindanao might lead to more extrajudicial killings and other cases of human rights violations," said Teddy Casino, a former member of the House of Representatives.

 Hapilon, an Arabic-speaking Islamic preacher known for his expertise in commando assaults, pledged allegiance to the Islamic State group in 2014.
 He is a commander of the Abu Sayyaf militant group and was wounded by a military airstrike in January.

-While pursuing peace talks with two large Muslim rebel groups in the south, Duterte has ordered the military to destroy smaller extremist groups which have tried to align with the Islamic State group.

-At least one of those smaller groups, the Maute, was involved in the Marawi siege.
-It's one of less than a dozen new armed Muslim groups that have pledged allegiance to the Islamic State and formed a loose alliance, with Hapilon reportedly designated as the alliance's leader.
+Another, smaller militant group — the Maute — was also involved in the Marawi siege.
+The Maute is one of less than a dozen new armed Muslim groups that have pledged allegiance to the Islamic State and formed a loose alliance, with Hapilon reportedly designated as the alliance's leader.

-Political analyst Ramon Casiple said the Maute is a clan-based group with members in Marawi who came to Hapnilon's assistance, with some directly assisting in the fighting and others fanning out to different parts of the city, setting up checkpoints and burning some buildings and taking hostages from the cathedral.

-"It is difficult to root out because they are from there," he said.
-"The Mautes are embedded in the population."

 The group has been blamed for a bombing that killed 15 people in southern Davao city, Duterte's hometown, last September and a number of attacks on government forces in Lanao, although it has faced setbacks from a series of military offensives.